colgate-cosc465-spring24/lab04/README.md

 **🛑 Answer the Part 2 questions in `questions.md`.
 You must restart `bind` when instructed to ensure you properly observe bind's behavior.**

 ## Self-assessment
-The self-assessment for this lab will be available on Moodle after 5pm on Thursday, February 15.
-Please complete the self-assessment by 11pm on Monday, February 19.
+The self-assessment for this lab will be available on Moodle next week.
+Please complete the self-assessment by 11pm on Tuesday, February 20.